hashtag-squirrel/my-little-snek/README.md

 To display the project in a browser, I used the mock terminal provided by Code Institute, which is written in HTML, CSS and JavaScript.

+For hosting the code and for version control, I used Git/GitHub.

+To deploy the live project, I used Heroku.

 #### Libraries

 For the different functionalities I wanted to have in the game, I used different Python libraries.
 I have separated them into the Standard libraries and the Custom libraries: